-College students who abuse drugs or alcohol are more likely to develop an addiction than those who don’t use these substances or only use them moderately.
+College drug abuse often leads to addiction.
 Addiction can not only cause significant difficulties for the addicted person, it also has widespread negative consequences for society as a whole.

 This doesn’t even account for the pain and suffering endured by the addicts and their families, which can’t easily be measured.

 You have options.
 Talk about them with a treatment provider today.